apache/arrow/docs/source/format/Columnar.rst

 unique values.
 It can be effective when you have data with many repeated values.

 Any array can be dictionary-encoded.
 The dictionary is stored as an optional property of an array.
-When a field is dictionary encoded, the values are represented by an array of signed integers representing the index of the value in the dictionary.
-The memory layout for a dictionary-encoded array is the same as that of a primitive signed integer layout.
+When a field is dictionary encoded, the values are represented by an array of non-negative integers representing the index of the value in the dictionary.
+The memory layout for a dictionary-encoded array is the same as that of a primitive integer layout.
 The dictionary is handled as a separate columnar array with its own respective layout.

 As an example, you could have the following data: ::